 If two semesters or more have lapsed since the student was withdrawn from the program, the student must pass a comprehensive exam in the subjects already completed to measure whether the student has retained the knowledge gained from that course.
-A laboratory practical may also be required.
 The student must earn a minimum score of 70% on the exams.